rclone/rclone/docs/content/koofr.md

 Here are the advanced options specific to koofr (Koofr).

-#### --koofr-baseurl
+#### --koofr-endpoint

-Base URL of the Koofr API to connect to
+The Koofr API endpoint to use

-- Config:      baseurl
+- Config:      endpoint
-- Env Var:     RCLONE_KOOFR_BASEURL
+- Env Var:     RCLONE_KOOFR_ENDPOINT
 - Type:        string
 - Default:     "https://app.koofr.net"